 Nobody who was at the cramped Off Ramp Cafe in Seattle could have known the historic nature of the show.

 When Roger Daltrey Punched Keith Moon and Got Fired by the Who

-While violence is hardly ever a desired outcome in a dispute, the incident ultimately bred a positive result.
+Violence isn't the desired outcome in a dispute, but this particular incident led to a positive result.

 The Day Rolling Stones Co-Founder Brian Jones Was Found Dead